 * A focus on our play times.
 The aim is that with more purposeful play equipment and additional lunchtime supervisor and play leader training, we will soon see a variety of sports being played at lunch times and morning break.
-One example is a class set of boxing gloves and pads.

 * Continued membership of the ‘All Active Academy’.
 The All Active Academy consists of a community of schools in the Bromsgrove area.
 Subscription to this scheme entitles us to many things such as:

 – Entry into local and national tournaments and competitions.

 – Support with inclusion sports for children with special educational needs.